 To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9))

 To appropriate officials in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10))

 Information the school has designated as "directory information" under §99.37. (§99.31(a)(11)).

-Directory information at Arkansas Tech University consists of the student's name, home town, electronic mail address, major field of study, enrollment status (undergraduate or graduate, full-time or part-time), dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received.
+Directory information at Arkansas Tech University consists of the student's name, home town, electronic mail address, major field of study, enrollment status (undergraduate or graduate, full-time or part-time), date of birth, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received.

 "Dates of attendance" as used above means the period of time during which a student attends or attended an educational agency or institution.
 Examples of dates of attendance include an academic year, a spring semester or a first quarter.
 The term does not include specific daily records of a student's attendance at an educational agency or institution.

 This information may be made available upon request to members of the general public.